JuliaRegistries/General/README.md

 the [Registrator README][registrator-readme].

 When Registrator is triggered a pull request is opened against this repository.
-Pull requests that meet certain guidelines is merged automatically, see [Automatic merging of pull requests](#automatic-merging-of-pull-requests).
+Pull requests that meet certain guidelines are merged automatically, see [Automatic merging of pull requests](#automatic-merging-of-pull-requests).
 Other pull requests need to be manually reviewed and merged by a human.